 - The first few flights will involve the use of a “buddy box”.
-This is a slave transmitter linked to the controlling transmitter by a cable.
+This is a slave transmitter linked to the controlling transmitter by cable or electronically.
 This arrangement allows the student to fly the aircraft, but the instructor can take over at any time he feels that the student is in difficulty.
 This ensures safety and reduces the probability of a damaging crash.

 - Once the instructor considers that the student has developed the capability of taking off, flying safely and landing, the “buddy box” will be disconnected and the student will continue to practice using the control transmitter, but with the instructor by his side to advise and comment.

-- When the instructor is satisfied that the student is ready, the student will be required to take a Wings Test flight, witnessed by the instructor and another qualified club member.
-If the student satisfies both, they will have graduated from the Wings Program and must have their Record Sheet (included in the Wings Program Guide) signed off and sent to the Wings Director.
-When this is received the Graduate will be presented with a MAAC “Pilot” badge and a Certificate.
+- When the instructor is satisfied that the student is ready, the student will be required to take a Wings/Blades test flight, witnessed by the instructor and another qualified club member.
+If the student satisfies both, they will have graduated from the Wings/Blades Program and must have their Record Sheet (included in the Wings Program Guide) signed off and sent to the Membership Secretary.